mkallango/java_selenium/README.md

-# Prova Sicredi
+# Basic test script with Java/Selenium/TestNG/Maven

-Consiste basicamente em:
+Basically does:
-- Acessar um site,
+- Site access,
-- Preencher cadastro,
+- Fill register,
-- Remover registro e
+- Remove register and
-- Validar mensagens.
+- Valdiate messages.

-Em caso de erro durante a execução do script será gerada uma pasta screenshot com uma imagem evidenciando o ponto onde ocorreu o erro.
+In case of error during the script run, will be created a folder "screenshot" The folder will contains an image evidencing the error

-### Pré-requisitos:
+### Pre-requirements:

 - Java
 - Maven
 - TestNG

-### Executando o projeto
+### Running project

-- Fazer o download das dependências do projeto com o Maven
+- Download Maven project dependencies
-- Deve ser executado o TestNG apontando o arquivo __*testng.xml*__.
+- Run TestNG pointing out to file __*testng.xml*__.